elixir-saas/ecto_orderable/README.md

 ## How It Works

-EctoOrderable uses **fractional indexing** - each item has a float `order_index` that determines its position.
+EctoOrderable uses **fractional indexing** - each item has a float `position` that determines its position.
 When you move an item between two others, it calculates the midpoint:

 ```
 Item A: 1000.0